FadhilaManikSutra/Tugas-1-Pemrograman-Berbasis-Web-Fadhila-Manik-Sutra/README.md

 # Tugas-1-Pemrograman-Berbasis-Web-Fadhila-Manik-Sutra
-Project sederhana berbasis HTML, CSS, dan JavaScript dengan tema Sistem Informasi Tracking dan Distribusi Bahan Ajar atau SITTA UT.
+Simple project based on HTML, CSS, and JavaScript with the theme of a Teaching Material Tracking and Distribution Information System or SITTA UT.

-## Fitur
+## Features

-- Login
+* Login
-- Search
+* Search
-- Keranjang Pesanan
+* Shopping Cart
-- Tracking Pengiriman
+* Delivery Tracking

-## Cara Menjalankan
+## How to Run

-Buka file index.html
+Open the `index.html` file.